Jackie Kazarian: Project 1915

-In 2015 to promote awareness of the culture and the tragedy, Jackie created her work Armenia (Hayasdan) for the 100th anniversary of the Armenian genocide.
-The painting is oriented in a way to reflect the view of Ararat and the names of the cities as if one is standing in historic Armenia and looking east.
+In 2015 to promote awareness of the culture and the tragedy, Kazarian created her work Armenia (Hayasdan) for the 100th anniversary of the Armenian genocide.
+The work was partly inspired by Picasso's "Guernica."
+Kazarian's painting is oriented in a way to reflect the view of Ararat and the names of the cities as if one is standing in historic Armenia and looking east.
 The orientation also refers to the ancient Christian maps (called TO maps), with east at the top of the map, north to the left.
-The needle lace used in the painting and the praying hands at the base of the painting is from Jachie's grandmother, Mariam Betlezian, who was from Marash.
+The needle lace used in the painting and the praying hands at the base of the painting is from Kazarian's grandmother, Mariam Betlezian, who was from Marash.
 The work will be displayed for the first time in Chicago's Mana Contemporary from April 17 to May 29.